-iOS: Read UID with iOS
+iOS: Reading the UID with iOS

 In this article, we explain how to read the UID with iOS.